 4) Arturia KeyLab 88 MK II – Best Controller Option

-The Arturia KeyLab 88 MK II is one of my favorite 88 key MIDI controllers currently available.
+The Arturia KeyLab 88 MK II is one of the best 88 key MIDI controllers currently available.
 It is extremely durable, easy to use, and very practical.

 Read my full review of the Keylab MK II here.